 You must agree that if you accept a place on the probationary training programme and then leave within 1 year, or within 6 months of qualification, you will be liable to refund the team for the cost of any external training.

 How it works:

 Step 2 is to complete the online application form here

 Step 3 is to attend our Recruitment Assessment Day.
 You will be expected to display knowledge of the outdoors by wearing appropriate gear, and walking 6-miles within 2-hours, off-road on a course in the Surrey Hills.
-After this walk you will be asked to partake in a series of scenarios to appraise your level of understanding of navigation, first-aid and communications.
-If you do not complete this hike within the given timeframe, or are unable to complete the scenarios, you will be invited to join the team as a Supporter until the next intake.
-Scenarios are designed to give you an idea of what you will encounter out on a search; you are not expected to be fully competent in them all but should demonstrate willingness to get involved and to work as part of a team.
+After this walk, you will be asked to partake in a series of scenarios to appraise your level of understanding of navigation, first-aid and communications.
+If you do not complete this hike within the given timeframe or are unable to complete the scenarios, you will be invited to join the team as a Supporter until the next intake.
+Scenarios are designed to give you an idea of what you will encounter out on a search; you are not expected to be fully competent in them all but should demonstrate a willingness to get involved and to work as part of a team.

 Step 4 is SurSAR checking your references, a Police background check which will expose any spent or current convictions, and asking you to sign a Code of Conduct.
 You will also be interviewed, either face to face or over the phone by one of the recruitment team.

 Step 5 is to attend an induction day covering our policies & guidelines.